Energy Transition

 The energy transition is almost certainly going to be challenging and complex.
 To limit climate change, we must reduce greenhouse gas emissions from electricity generation and consumption and transport.
 New technologies and ideas for harnessing power and bringing power to people are opportunities for growth and development.

-However, there is a need for research into the processes and materials used to produce effective, reliable, ethical, sustainable energy.
+However, there is a need for deep research into the processes and materials used to produce effective, reliable, ethical, sustainable energy.